 where $\mathrm{sinc}(x) \stackrel{\text{def}}{=} \sin x /x$.
-Eq.~(\ref{eq:sinc}) means that the DFT peak has a shape that broadens with a sinc function.
-We estimate the DFT peak amplitude by fitting the DFT spectrum with the peak shape represented by Eq.~(\ref{eq:sinc}).
+Eq.~\eqref{eq:sinc} means that the DFT peak spreads over a finite width in the form of a sinc function.
+We estimate the DFT peak amplitude by fitting the DFT spectrum with the peak shape represented in Eq.~\eqref{eq:sinc}.

-Figure~\ref{fig:schematic}(a) shows the intensity plot obtained using the above method (exactly the same as Fig.~4(a) in the main text).
+Figure~\ref{fig:schematic}(a) shows the intensity plot obtained using the above method [the same as Fig.~\ref{fig:results}(a)].
 On the other hand, Fig.~\ref{fig:schematic}(b) shows the plot obtained simply by extracting the data at the frequency index closest to the $k$~th peak frequency in the DFT spectrum.
-In Fig.\ref{fig:schematic}(a), a smooth image is obtained, but in Fig.\ref{fig:schematic}(b), there is an artifact where the peak amplitude becomes smaller in certain period over $k$.
+In Fig.~\ref{fig:schematic}(a), a smooth image is obtained, but in Fig.~\ref{fig:schematic}(b), there is an artifact where the peak amplitude becomes smaller in a certain period over $k$.
 This is an artifact due to the mismatch between the exact peak frequency and the frequency point of the DFT spectrum limited by the frequency resolution $1/T_{\mathrm{tot}}$.
 The above-described method allows accurate determination of the peak amplitude.

-After obtaining the DFT peak values, we normalize the time series data obtained from sequential readouts for quantitative comparisons with theoretical models.
-Using the photoluminescence intensity $I_0$ (count/sec) of the $m_S=0$ state and $I_1$ (count/sec) of the $m_S=-1$ state at the NV center as reference data, we normalize the DFT amplitudes (count) to the dimensionless value of $A_k$ \cite{misonou2020construction}.
-Specifically, the conversion of the scaling is given as,
+After obtaining the DFT peak values, we normalize the time series data obtained from the synchronized readout for quantitative comparisons with theoretical models.
+Using the photoluminescence intensity $I_0$ (count/sec) of the $m_S=0$ state and $I_1$ (count/sec) of the $m_S=-1$ state at the NV center as reference data, we normalize the DFT amplitudes (count) to the dimensionless value of $A_k$ ~\cite{misonou2020construction}.
+Specifically, the conversion of the scaling is given as